alliemeetsfungi/QIIME2_Help/README.md

   --o-visualization path/to/where/qiime2/artifact/will/be/saved/file-name.qzv
 ```
 See paired-end section for next steps using the Qiime2 visualization file (.qzv)
+<br><br>If running multiple tests on the same set of sequences, single end and paired-end outputs should have the output parameters with the exception of no Reverse section being shown.

 ## STEP 3: Trim Primers From Sequences
 This section uses cutadapt, the handbook can be found [HERE](https://docs.qiime2.org/2024.10/plugins/available/cutadapt/index.html).